Applying for a New CDL in Ohio

 After completing your driving course, you will be free to take the driving tests.

 You'll need an appointment with one of the skills testing locations to take these tests.
-The tests may take up to two hours to complete, and you will be required to drive the appropriate vehicle for your license.
+The tests may a couple hours to complete, and you will be required to drive the appropriate vehicle for your license.

 For the pre-trip test, you will need to demonstrate that you know that your vehicle is safe to drive.
 You may be asked to inspect vehicle parts and explain the importance of them to the examiner.